-Travel medical plans offer specific, defined coverage needed by some while traveling abroad.
-These plans are only available to travelers who are leaving their home country and require medical insurance that will fill the gaps in their primary health insurance coverage.
+Travel medical insurance plans offer specific, defined coverage needed by some while traveling abroad.
+These plans are only available to travelers who are leaving their home country and require medical insurance that will fill the gaps in their primary health insurance coverage while traveling internationally.
 Because of this, we highly recommend contacting your insurance agent or your health insurance company to determine the level of medical coverage you will receive while traveling abroad.

 Travel Major Medical Plans

 Travel major medical plans are a special type of coverage designed specifically for people who are planning long-term travel.
 Or rather, they are designed for people who will be traveling outside of their home country for six months or more.

 These plans usually offer more than emergency medical benefits.
 The plan details more closely resemble a traditional health insurance plan in that they frequently allow for routine and preventive medical visits, prescription drug benefits and other non-emergency medical benefits.
 This allows you to stay healthy while are traveling without worrying about expensive medical bills.

 To purchase or learn more about these plans: please call us at 800-487-4722.

 Travel medical insurance is offered either as part of comprehensive travel insurance plans or can be purchased as a standalone plan.
 Travelers refer to these most commonly as “emergency medical plans”, while the providers refer to them as travel medical.
 All specific international medical travel insurance plans only offer coverage while traveling outside of your home country.

 Before purchasing emergency medical coverage, we strongly recommend that you first contact your regular health insurance provider to inquire about global benefits and how your benefits apply when you are outside of your home country.

 Some health insurance companies will extend health benefits to travelers overseas, but don’t discount a travel medical plan if you find this is the case.